CiscoDevNet/jtapi-samples/README.md

 ## Available samples

-- `makeCall` - simple A->B make call example
+- `makeCall` - simple A->B make call example.

-- `sendData` - use CiscoTerminal.sendData() to send an [IP Phone Services](https://developer.cisco.com/site/ip-phone-services/) XML display object to a phone
+- `sendData` - use CiscoTerminal.sendData() to send an [IP Phone Services](https://developer.cisco.com/site/ip-phone-services/) XML display object to a phone.

+- `superProvider_deviceStateServer` - use CiscoProvider.createTerminal() to dynamically create a terminal by device name using the Cisco JTAPI 'Superprovider' feature.
+Then retrieves and monitors the device for device-side status changes using the 'Device State Server' feature.

 ## Requirements